tailcallhq/tailcallhq.github.io/docs/operators/server.md

 }
 ```

-### corsParams
+### cors

-The `corsParams` configuration allows you to set the CORS headers for the server.
+The `cors` configuration allows you to set the CORS headers for the server.
 This is useful when you want to allow cross-origin requests to your server.
 It has the following fields:

 - `allowCredentials`: Indicates whether the server allows credentials (e.g., cookies, authorization headers) to be sent in cross-origin requests..
 - `allowHeaders`: A list of allowed headers in cross-origin requests.
 This can be used to specify custom headers that are allowed to be included in cross-origin requests.